Public Records & Services in Weed

 Frequently Asked Questions

 To register to vote in Weed, New Mexico, residents can register online through the New Mexico Secretary of State's website, by mail, or in person at the Otero County elections office.
 New Mexico requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the New Mexico Secretary of State's voter lookup tool.
-For local municipal elections in Weed, contact the Otero County Clerk's office for schedules and ballot information.
+For local county and state elections (Weed is an unincorporated community in Otero County and does not hold municipal elections), contact the Otero County Clerk's office for schedules and ballot information.

-Property records for Weed, New Mexico are maintained by the Otero County Assessor's Office and the Otero County County Clerk.
+Property records for Weed, New Mexico are maintained by the Otero County Assessor's Office and the Otero County Clerk.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Otero County, including parcels in Weed.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Otero County County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
+The Otero County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
 Many New Mexico counties provide online property record searches through their county websites.
-For in-person requests, visit the Otero County offices at the county courthouse.
 The Otero County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Weed, New Mexico residents are available through both county and state offices.
 The New Mexico Department of Health, Bureau of Vital Records, located in Santa Fe, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in New Mexico.
 Orders can be placed online, by mail, or in person.
 Locally, the Otero County Clerk's office issues marriage licenses and maintains marriage records for Otero County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.